Python Binary File Guide: Practical Read, Parse, Write

 年収訴求

-3. Efficient Methods for Reading Binary Files in Python
+3. Efficient Binary File Reading Using Python

 To read a binary file all at once, use the read() method.